Student studying in the Rathskellar on campus.

 These exams are a chance for the students to express the knowledge that they have gained since becoming a graduate student at the University.
 This is also a chance for the professors to make sure each student has made satisfactory progress in their research and overall understanding of astronomy in general.

 Candidates for the Ph.D. are required to pass a preliminary examination before beginning their formal thesis work.
-This examination covers all fields of astrophysics and consists of both written (one full day) and oral (two hours) testing.
+This examination covers all fields of astrophysics and consists of both written (two half days) and oral (two hours) testing.
 The examination is not a test on a particular series of courses, but rather on the whole subject of astrophysics and related fields in physics.
 Candidates are expected to be familiar not only with the contents of textbooks, but also with research results as reported in scientific journals and departmental colloquia and seminars.

 Our prelim exams are composed of two parts: